vvictorfonseca/vvictorfonseca/README.md

 ### Hi there, I'm Victor 👋

-- 🌱 Fullstack developer at Gero360.
+- 🌱 Fullstack developer at Gero360, an eldery healthcare startup.
 - 🔥 I'm currently working with Angular, React Native and Express.js
-- 🎓 Graduate in International Relations!
-- 🎶 I'm a music producer too!
-Check my songs on spotify! => NAVE MÃE 🛸

 ##